How does 100 Women Who Care Vancouver give back to our community?

 Charlene Fekeshazy began planning for the Vancouver chapter in winter of 2014 and our inaugural meeting was held on Tuesday, September 15th at the Pinnacle Hotel Vancouver Waterfront.

 You are greeted by a volunteer and asked to sign in at the registration desk.
 We like to keep track of our member’s attendance as you enter so we can reconcile donations more quickly at the end of the evening.
-There will be a cash bar available.
-We will ask you if you would like to have your photo taken (and in future a short video of why you became a member).
-This is totally voluntary.
+There will be a cash bar available and here is the…

 Order of Events